 Have you felt a rift between you that can’t be explained?
 Has it become increasingly difficult to communicate or share your likes and interests?

-Many couples will often hold on to memories of when they first met and overlook the ways in which both people have changed.
+Many couples will often hold on to memories of when they first met and overlook how both people have changed.
 Feeling disconnected more often than not may mean you no longer want to hold on to the past.

 Your major values aren’t aligned

-Even if you connect with and care deeply about the other person, you might not be on the same page when it comes to big-picture things.
+Even if you connect with and care deeply about the other person, you might not be on the same page regarding big-picture things.

 You’ve stopped caring or putting in the effort